We may earn money or products from the companies mentioned in this post.

 In the United States

 Cranberries are extensively cultivated, mainly in Massachusetts, Wisconsin, Washington and Oregon.
 Cranberries can be refrigerated, tightly wrapped, for at least two months or frozen up to one year.
 Fresh cranberries are very high in Vitamin C. Sweetened dried cranberries can be used like raisins in baked goods or as snacks.
+They can be added to everything that you would add any dried fruit too with the same excellent results.

 A delicious bread made with cranberries and orange marmalade